Knicks2020/AirBnb-Final-Project/Machine-Learning/README.md

 ## First Round of Machine Learning

 Our initial linear model was achieved using the following code and rendered a scatter plot that indicates the rate at which nights booked can generate revenue.
-Please review the code and model shown below.
+Below is a scatter plot with a line presenting the overall projected path.
 <br>

 [SimpleRegression2.ipynb](./SimpleRegression2.ipynb)